sbt/website/src/reference/01-General-Info/01-Credits.md

 - Wiesław Popielarski 1
 - Łukasz Indykiewicz  1

-For the details on individual contribution, see [Changes][Changes].
+For the details on individual contributions, see [Changes][Changes].

-The following people have contributed ideas, documentation, or code to sbt but are not recorded in the above:
+The following people contributed ideas, documentation, or code to sbt but are not listed above:

 - Josh Cough
 - Nolan Darilek